 The Interstage BPM Deployment Tool encrypts the passwords entered during deployment and writes the encrypted passwords into the database.
-The ibpm.properties file, which is generated by the Deployment Tool as a backup copy of the initial configuration, also contains encrypted passwords only.

 The Interstage BPM Server decrypts all passwords at startup.
 If decryption fails, a warning message is printed in the IBPMServer.log file.